 Therefore DLP software will often use AI to watch for suspicious behavior, in a similar way that they would for virus activity, to ensure that anything outside of normal parameters can be stopped before causing damage or loss to data, and that IT security can be properly alerted to the potential problem.

-DLP software has to be good, and while there are a lot of contenders, here we'll list the best in DLP software providers.
+DLP software has to be good, and while there are a lot of contenders, here we'll list the best DLP software providers currently available.

-This offering from McAfee (part of Intel Security) is, like some other systems, highly scalable and can be tailored for the needs of your company.
+McAfee Total Protection for Data Loss Prevention is, like some other systems, highly scalable and can be tailored for the needs of your company.
 The big difference, though, is that it places an emphasis on forensic analysis.